+Leases

-In February 2016, the Financial Accounting Standards Board issued Accounting Standards Update No. 2016 02, Leases, as amended, which requires (1) most leases to be recognized on the balance sheet and (2) disclosure about leasing arrangements.
-The new standard is effective for fiscal years beginning after December 15, 2018.
-The new standard establishes a right-of-use ("ROU") model that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
+The Fund, as lessee, recognizes an ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
 Leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the statement of operations.